 The early stages of a cataract do not necessarily affect your sight.

 The only proven treatment for a cataract is surgery.
 If the cataract gets to the stage where it affects your sight, your optometrist will refer you to hospital to have this done.
-The surgery is carried out under a local anaesthetic and is very safe.
-Once you have had the cataract removed, it will not return.
+The surgery is carried out under a local anaesthetic and has a very high success rate.

 Why do cataracts occur?